elastisys/ck8s-cluster/docs/onboarding.md

 However, this should preferably be done during steps 1 and 2 if possible.

 We (Elastisys) send details on the new environment to the customer.
-This includes any needed credentials and access endpoints.
+This includes any needed credentials and access endpoints as well as information about procedures (upgrades, maintenance, etc.).
 We should also include some getting started instructions and help the customer to get started with the environment.

 After this step the customer should